WilliamASC22/pigeonproject/README.md

 PigeonProject uses browser based end to end encryption with user owned encryption keys and encrypted saved messages.

-Do not claim:

-PigeonProject is impossible to hack.

 ## How the app works